chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 1. S3FullAccess (for aws AmazonS3FullAccess)

-Create an IAM role to give access of **s3** to **ElasticSearch** instances.
-The role should already be assigned as the ElasticSearch instance tries to communicate s3.
+Create an IAM role to give access of **s3** to **OpenSearch** instances.
+The role should already be assigned as the OpenSearch instance tries to communicate s3.

 The permissions can either be directly added to the user or can be added via **IAM Group**.